Primemeow/homestuck-online/README.md

 A very barebones Homestuck reader, that uses Ruffle to play the original swfs.
 The first steps in an attempt to basically entirely port [Bambosh's offline unofficial Homestuck collection](https://bambosh.dev/unofficial-homestuck-collection/) to an online version.

-Makin claims this should use GPL because it uses code from Bambosh's UHC but I checked and it actually doesn't.
-So I made it use MIT instead.
+Because this uses code from Bambosh's UHC (namely MSPAThemes), this uses GPLv3.
+If/when that is removed, this will switch to MIT.

 ## Project Setup